 All thesis projects are laboratory or field-work based.
 Library theses are not acceptable.
 The body of the thesis document must be a minimum of 65 double-spaced pages in length (not including figures, tables, and appendices).
-Information about margins, font size etc can be found in the Research Guide for Writers of Theses and Dissertations, prepared by Boston University's Mugar Memorial Library The process of conducting research and writing a thesis requires approximately 8-12 months to complete.
+No individual chapter may be fewer than 5 double-spaced pages in length.
+These requirements are also in place for all draft versions, i.e., submitting a thesis that does not meet these criteria does not count toward meeting an interim deadline for approval.
+Information about margins, font size etc can be found in the Research Guide for Writers of Theses and Dissertations, prepared by Boston University's Mugar Memorial Library.
+The process of conducting research and writing a thesis requires approximately 8-12 months to complete.

 The thesis is not a term paper, library book review or a laboratory report.
 It will not be graded and passed back to you.
 The thesis is a process of writing and revision.
-Two faculty members will spend considerable time reading and editing your thesis a minimum of twice and return their edits to you.
+Two faculty members will spend considerable time reading and editing your thesis a minimum of twice and return their editorial comments to you.

-Students are expected to incorporate this feedback into a 2^{nd} version of their thesis.
+Students are expected to incorporate this feedback into a 2nd version of their thesis.
 The committee will again review this version and additional feedback will be provided to the student.
 A third version of the thesis may be required.